 Well, people did start dipping their toes in the CGC water.
-They didn’t want to 6+ months to get their cards back, so they gave CGC a try.
+They didn’t want to 7+ months to get their cards back, so they gave CGC a try.
 And CGC delivered.
-Cards are actually coming back in less than a month for their Economy Service, and in less than 2 months for their Bulk Service.
+Cards are actually coming back in less than a month for their Economy Service, and in 2-3 months for their Bulk Service.

 I have been keeping my eye on resale values and realized prices.
 And for many months, PSA was still dominating the market, but lately, it seems that the Pokemon community has become more accepting of CGC graded cards.
 CGC graded cards are now catching up in sales prices and Realized Profits.